nkt1546789/CCPM/README.md

 This work has not been published yet, and I'm not sure if this is so promising or not.
 I'm waiting for your feedbacks.
 Thanks for reading :)

-Note: CCPM is only for 2-clusters problem.
+Note: CCPM is only for binary clustering problems.